Edinburgh East and Musselburgh (Scottish Parliament constituency): Council areas

-The Holyrood constituency covers an eastern portion of the City of Edinburgh council area and the Musselburgh portion of the East Lothian council area.
+The Holyrood constituency covered an eastern portion of the City of Edinburgh council area and the Musselburgh portion of the East Lothian council area.

-The rest of the city area is covered by five other constituencies, all also in the Lothians electoral region: Edinburgh South, Edinburgh Central, Edinburgh North and Leith, Edinburgh Pentlands, and Edinburgh West, which are all entirely within the city area.
-Edinburgh East and Musselburgh has boundaries with the Edinburgh South constituency, the Edinburgh Central constituency and the Edinburgh North and Leith constituency.
+The rest of the city area was covered by five other constituencies, all also in the Lothians electoral region: Edinburgh South, Edinburgh Central, Edinburgh North and Leith, Edinburgh Pentlands, and Edinburgh West, which were all entirely within the city area.
+Edinburgh East and Musselburgh had boundaries with the Edinburgh South constituency, the Edinburgh Central constituency and the Edinburgh North and Leith constituency.

-The rest of the East Lothian area is covered by the East Lothian constituency, which is in the South of Scotland electoral region.
+The rest of the East Lothian area is covered by the East Lothian constituency, which was in the South of Scotland electoral region.

 Member of the Scottish Parliament

 Kenny MacAskill of the SNP, the Cabinet Secretary for Justice, had represented the seat since the 2007 election.
 He was previously an MSP for the Lothians regional list from 1999 to 2007.